 How do you make a bookshelf look nice?

 To make a bookshelf look nice you can use a number of techniques: first declutter the bookcase so that it isn't over-stuffed.
 Arrange the bookcase so that the largest, heaviest books are at the bottom; the smaller books at the top.
 Stack books on their sides, some on their ends, leaving space around them to create a neat display.
 Leave room for accessories to be displayed alongside your books, too.
 Display books by the colors of the spines, and paint the back of the bookcase a darker color, too, so that your bookcase styling is highlighted.
+These techniques are particularly important when looking for living room and bedroom bookshelf ideas, since both will create a chaotic feel if disordered, but will restore interest, character and texture if well-ordered.

 How do you stage a bookcase like a pro?